-An example of an act that can trigger a General Average situation is jettison of cargo in order to ride out a storm.
+An example of an act that can trigger a General Average would be an engine breakdown, vessel grounding and a host of other incidents.

 Why can't I just rely on the carrier to reimburse me for loss or damage to my goods?

 - As per the Carriage of Goods by Sea Act, ocean carriers have a limit of liability of $500 per customary shipping unit.
 The container could be considered a customary shipping unit.